 4. A new window showing the list of all existing variables will appear.

-5. Look for the Path variable extry under the System variables pane.
+5. Look for the Path variable entry under the System variables pane.
 Make sure that the value of Path is C:\windows\system32.
-In my case, it was set to C:\Technastic\platform-tools and that’s why I could not execute any command in the Command Prompt.
+In my case, it was set to C:\Technastic\platform-tools, and so I could not execute any command in the Command Prompt.
 In some cases, the path variable might be missing.path variable in windows 10

 6. If the path variable is missing, click the New… button below the System variables pane.
 In case the value of the path variable differs from the one mentioned above, select the Edit… button instead.

-7. A new window will pop up that will let you create or edit a system variable.
-Set the variable name to ‘Path‘ and the variable value to %systemroot%\system32, C:\windows\syswow64\, or C:\windows\system32.create a new system pariable in windows 11
+7. Set the variable name to ‘Path‘ and the variable value to %systemroot%\system32, C:\windows\syswow64\, or C:\windows\system32.create a new system pariable in windows 11

 8. Then click the OK button to save your changes.
 Also, click OK in the Environment Variables and the System Properties window.environment variables in windows 11

 9. Restart your Windows PC, launch the Command Prompt, and try executing any command.
 The Command Prompt should work fine now!
-Having made the above changes in the path variable, I was able to use the ipconfig and other commands normally.command prompt commands working in windows 11
+Having made the above changes in the path variable, I could use the ipconfig and other commands normally.command prompt commands working in windows 11

 Read Next: 250+ Keyboard Shortcuts for Windows 10/11